remy/remysharp.com/public/blog/auto-detect-node-version-in-npm-start.md

 Then to find the *real* path to `node`, I use `which -a node` which shows all the paths to `node`, and I take the second line and use it as the executable.
 This should be the system version of `node`.

-If the `engines` property is detected, then I load load up nvm (using a command I found by slelunking the source code), and then execute the request using the desired version of node (though do check the [caveats](#caveats)).
+If the `engines` property is detected, then I load load up nvm (using a command I found by spelunking the source code), and then execute the request using the desired version of node (though do check the [caveats](#caveats)).

 I'm using nvm, so my path typically looks like this, the system version of node made available at the top of the path: